nix-community/poetry2nix/README.md

 - **overrides**: Python overrides to apply (_default_: `[defaultPoetryOverrides]`).
 - **python**: The Python interpreter to use (_default:_ `pkgs.python3`).
 - **editablePackageSources**: A mapping from package name to source directory, these will be installed in editable mode (_default:_ `{}`).
+- **extraPackages**: A function taking a Python package set and returning a list of extra packages to include in the environment.
+This is intended for packages deliberately not added to `pyproject.toml` that you still want to include.
+An example of such a package may be `pip`. (_default:_ `(ps: [ ])`).

 #### Example
 ```nix